valoresports/coach-resources/docs/content-production/eworkouts/eworkouts-obs-scene-collection.md

 ![](./eworkouts-obs-scene-collection/ImportScenes-06.png)

 Browse to the location you extracted the ZIP file, and **open `Valor_logo.png`**. **You will need to repeat this for the `Valor gradient` and `Game backdrop` image sources**, although those files are in the `Backgrounds` folder.
-You can choose whichever game backdrop image you like, or use one of your own (_as long as it's community friendly of course_).
+You can choose whichever game backdrop image you like, or use one of your own (_so long as it's community friendly of course_).

 ![](./eworkouts-obs-scene-collection/ImportScenes-07.png)